MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     nginx-ingress-ingress-nginx-controller             LoadBalancer   172.16.42.152    10.240.0.7    80:32117/TCP,443:32513/TCP   7m31s
     nginx-ingress-ingress-nginx-controller-admission   ClusterIP      172.16.78.85     <none>        443/TCP                      7m31s
     nginx-ingress-ingress-nginx-controller-metrics     ClusterIP      172.16.109.138   <none>        10254/TCP                    7m31s
-    ```
+    ```#tls-termination-at-the-application-gateway-and-yelb-invocation-via-http

 ## Deploy the Yelb application

-If you want to deploy the sample using the [TLS termination at Application Gateway and Yelb invocation via HTTP](eks-web-prepare.md#tls-termination-at-application-gateway-and-yelb-invocation-via-http) approach, you can find the Bash scripts and YAML templates to deploy the [Yelb][yelb] application in the `http` folder.
+If you want to deploy the sample using the [TLS termination at Application Gateway and Yelb invocation via HTTP](eks-web-prepare.md#tls-termination-at-the-application-gateway-and-yelb-invocation-via-http) approach, you can find the Bash scripts and YAML templates to deploy the [Yelb][yelb] application in the `http` folder.

 If you want to deploy the sample using the [Implementing end-to-end TLS using Azure Application Gateway](./eks-web-prepare.md#implementing-end-to-end-tls-using-azure-application-gateway) architecture, you can find the Bash scripts and YAML templates to deploy the web application in the `https` folder.